Serving God and Others in the Federal Government

 - Maximum age at time of appointment:

-- BUREAU OF PRISONS (Federal Prison System) – Prior to age 36
+- Bureau of Prisons: Prior to age 36

-- Masters Degree in divinity or a graduate degree in theological studies, which includes at least 72-hour terminal degree in religion, theology or pastoral studies from an accredited institution.
+- Masters of Divinity or a graduate degree in theological studies, which includes at least 72 hours from an accredited institution (80 hours for the Bureau of Prisons)

 - Be a qualified “religious ministry professional” of a faith group.

-- Possess an ecclesiastical endorsement from a faith group recognized by the DoD Armed Forces Chaplains Board.
+- Have an ecclesiastical endorsement from a faith group recognized by the DoD Armed Forces Chaplains Board.